Hometown: Asheville, NC

 How has your experience with the Robertson shaped your goals and career path?

-The program’s unmatched support system enabled the freedom to fully invest in my passion for the intersection of entrepreneurship and social impact.
 I believe in the power of generating profits for purpose and founded my company EATS2SEATS with community investment at the core.
 We connect local nonprofits to simple and reliable fundraising opportunities by staffing concessions in sports stadiums and providing food delivery to fans across the southeast.
-The support, mentorship, and network of the Robertson has been an influential and formative component of my career goals.
+The support, mentorship, and network of the Robertson have been an influential and formative component of my career goals.

 What has been your favorite Robertson moment so far?

-I spent my Community Summer in New Orleans and worked construction for Habitat for Humanity with Duke Scholar Zoe King.
+I spent my Community Summer in New Orleans and worked construction for Habitat for Humanity with Duke Scholar, Zoe King.
 Our first week in the city, we stumbled on a traditional jazz funeral procession.
 The crowd filled the entire street as they gathered to celebrate the life of Tee Eva, the Praline Queen of New Orleans.
 Despite being strangers, we were embraced and joined the crowd to stroll with the legendary Second Line Brass Band.
-The moment was surreal, and I left the summer with an incredible appreciation for the city, the people, and their unmatched ability to celebrate life.
+The moment was surreal and made me appreciate the culture and the people of New Orleans who embrace and celebrate life, no matter the circumstance.